 Others are workers who move to a new town without lining up another job.
 Some people quit abruptly, knowing they'll get a better job shortly.
 Still, others might decide to leave the workforce for personal reasons such as retirement, pregnancy, or sickness.
 They drop out of the labor force.
 When they return and start looking again, they're counted as part of frictional unemployment

 Graduating students are a good illustration of frictional unemployment.
 They join the labor force and are unemployed until they find work.
 Mothers who rejoin the workforce after they've raised their children are another example.
 A construction worker moving to Arizona in the winter is yet another.
 They all join the count in the frictional unemployment figures once they start searching for work.
 In all of these examples, they are improving their financial situations.

 Frictional Unemployment Rate Calculation

 - Job leavers.
-These refer to those that voluntarily quit their jobs).
+These refer to those who voluntarily quit their jobs.

 - New entrants.

 Frictional unemployment can be reduced by bringing better information about jobs to the worker.
 Job matching services on the internet, such as Simply Hired, Monster, and CareerBuilder accomplished this.

 But it still takes time to write a compelling resume, search for the right job, and apply.
 Job seekers must also wait for a response and go through the interview process.
 Many job seekers find the best source of new jobs is through their professional network.
 Online services such as Facebook, Twitter, and LinkedIn have helped in professional networking.